audio-visual-analytics/audio-visual-analytics.github.io/index.md

 </section> -->

 ![Conceptual process of audio-visual data analysis: data are transformed and encoded to form visual and auditory representations for the human analyst who interactively steers the idiom for their data analysis](/img/sonivis7.png){:class="img-responsive"}

-# Identifying Research Gaps for Integrating Sonification and Visualization

 Visualization and sonification are two approaches for conveying data to humans based on complementary high-bandwidth information processing systems.
 Kramer et al.  defined sonification as “the use of nonspeech audio to convey information.”
 Tamara Munzner defines visualization as follows: “Computer-based visualization systems provide visual representations of datasetsdesigned to help people carry out tasks more effectively.”
 Both visualization and sonification address the purpose of involving human analysts in data analysis.
 There are several similarities between the methods and design theories of both approaches, such as the use of perceptual variables to encode data attributes, and the role of interaction in manipulating the data representations.